 Let’s look at what it takes to get a truly complete back workout program and I’ll give you some of the best options for exercises to hit the back.

 3) WHAT IS THE BEST BACK WORKOUT?

 The best back workouts hit all the back muscles, hit every function of the back, and work the back through its entire range of motion.

-Below are the elements of the ideal back workout, and an example exercise for each.
+Below are the elements of the ideal back workout program, and an example exercise for each.

-Heavy compound movements like the Barbell Deadlift can be done with heavier loads to boost your overall back development using overload.
+Heavy compound movements like the Barbell Deadlift can be done with heavier weights to boost your overall back growth and development using progressive overload.

-The Barbell Deadlift hits the traps, the lats and the lower back all in one single compound exercise.
+The Barbell Deadlift is a full-body movement that hits the traps, the lats and the lower back all in one single compound exercise using heavy loads.

 It’s important to change grips in your hanging exercises and not get locked into doing standard pullups only.

 If you don’t, you miss an opportunity to work other muscles in the back like the teres major which occupies a significant space above the lats.